 Uphill Weight vs. Downhill Performance

 Lightweight AT boots, on the other hand, are a dream to skin uphill with but may sacrifice some downhill performance.
 How much performance you’re willing to give up is highly personal and depends on ability level, skiing style, and fitness.
+Here are some examples of light-and-fast alpine touring boots:

 If you plan to use an AT boot for all of your skiing, both lift-served and touring, it helps to make an honest assessment of how much of each you’ll be doing and choose your boot with this in mind.